solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

 - Select **Add Microsoft Entra Admin**
 - Search for the `APP_ID` from above.
 Select it and then select **Select**
 - Select **Save**
 - The same could be performed using psql.
-From a psql connection, run the following, replace the `APP_ID` with the one copied from above:
+From a psql connection, run the following, then replace the `APP_ID` with the one copied from above:

     ```sql
     select * from pgaadauth_create_principal('APP_ID', false, false);